• Skip to primary navigation

 How to Freeze Pumpkin Puree

-It’s a silky smooth mash of cooked/roasted winter squash.
-If purchasing from the store, the canned puree can be a variety of winter squash such as butternut, or Hubbard.
-If making homemade pumpkin puree, process 100% pure pumpkin or a mix of winter squash if you prefer.
+Pumpkin puree is a silky smooth mash of cooked pumpkin.
+If purchasing from the store, canned puree can be a variety of winter squash such as butternut or Hubbard.

-Yes and no. I refer to my comment above.
-However, if using homemade pumpkin puree, it tends to contain more water than canned.
-Be sure to strain through a fine mesh strainer or cheese cloth when using it in pie or other baked recipes.
+However, if using homemade pumpkin puree in a recipe, it tends to contain more water than canned.
+You can strain the puree through a fine mesh strainer or cheesecloth when using it in pie or other baked recipes.
+Some recipes have you gently cook the puree’ on the stovetop to steam off some of the moisture.

 Pumpkin Puree in a bowl.